Feature #2421

 It is not clear if this approach can ever work with respect to the parent class logger.

-#5 Updated by Tibaldo Luigi almost 6 years ago
+#5 Updated by Tibaldo Luigi over 6 years ago

 First attempt: make cslightcrv class itself pickalable